kencho51/gigathing/content/post/githubusageexample.md

 ### How To Cherry Pick Git Commits at [here](https://devconnected.com/how-to-cherry-pick-git-commits/)

+### How to check out PR and test locally
+1. Fetch the PR's pseudo-branch
+`git fetch upstream pull/id/head:whatever-name-you-want`
+2. Switch to that branch
+`git checkout whatever-name-you-want`
+3. Start to test the code

 ### Reference
 1. [5 Git Commands You Should Know, with Code Examples](https://www.freecodecamp.org/news/5-git-commands-you-should-know-with-code-examples/)
 2. [learngitbranching](https://learngitbranching.js.org/)